PoisotLab/ms_svd_networks/reviews.md

 I see two main limitations.
 The first is that it is not defined a specific hypothesis, and all the paper stands in between a theoretical paper and an exercise.

-> We've 'tightened up' the opening statement to our final paragraph of the
+> The opening statement of final paragraph of the introduction has been
-> introduction to highlight that we are presenting both rank and SVD
+> rephrased to highlight that we are presenting both rank and SVD
 > entropy as a novel and intuitive measure of the complexity of
-> ecological networks
+> ecological networks.

 The second is that the source of data comes from a single repository organized by the same author of the software they use for computation.
 We,